Cjunjie23/TIS-Assignments/README.md

 ### Poster
 ![Image](https://github.com/user-attachments/assets/b233304b-5fc6-47e3-aca0-e7c5184b06cd)
 ### Reflection
+The talk held by PPG open my mind about the IT jobs provide the more wide market for other industries and also the ICT act importants in those IT jobs.

 ## Industry Talk 2
 ### Academic Writing:[Industry.Talk2.Report.pdf](https://github.com/user-attachments/files/24633209/Industry.Talk2.Report.pdf)
 ### Reflection
+Mr. Abdul Alim who speech for this talk explain me about how important the System Development to his past projects experienced and his advices really beneficial for me to having a mindset about the procedure of an random development project.

 ## Industry Visit 1
 ### Video